 Then, once all is apart, I paint the frame and backing with basic black.
 Next, I want to start the reverse painting on the glass insert.

-In the event that you’d like to give this technique a try, it’s pretty simple.
+With that in mind, in the event that you’d like to give this technique a try, it’s pretty simple.
 First, gather your supplies:

 - artist’s brushes